Ask Financer

 Regional Variations And Market Realities

-States like Texas and New Jersey have property tax rates exceeding 2%, effectively increasing your required income by $10,000-15,000 annually.
+States like Texas and New Jersey have property tax rates exceeding 2%, effectively increasing your required income by $10,000 to $15,000 annually compared to the national average.

-The affordability crisis has pushed the median age of first-time homebuyers to 40 years old, up from the traditional mid-to-late twenties.
-This shift reflects the reality that it takes longer to accumulate the necessary income and down payment in today's market.
+The affordability crisis has pushed the median age of first-time homebuyers to between 35 and 40 years old, depending on the data source, up from the traditional mid-to-late twenties.
+This shift reflects the reality that it takes longer to accumulate the necessary income and down payment in today's market, where the national median home price sits around $400,000 to $423,000.

 Many buyers are also considering alternative strategies like house hacking, where they buy a duplex and rent out one unit, or exploring emerging markets where $400,000 buys more house and property taxes are lower.